-Apart from approved periods abroad or participation in conferences or similar events, any absence has to be justified, and the notification has to be sent to the SIS PhD administrative office (phd@sis.unitn.it).
+Apart from approved periods abroad or participation in conferences or similar events, any absence must be justified, and the notification has to be sent to the SIS PhD Programme Office (phd@sis.unitn.it).

 No more than one re-sit in an exam or re-submission of the paper is possible, in case of failure.